YouTube Comment Scraper That Won’t Quit

 Run timed out

-- Increase the run timeout in Input → Run options (or it defaults to 1 hour from
+- Increase the run timeout in Run options.
+The default run timeout is 1 hour

 Limitations